o3de/o3de.org/content/docs/userguide/creating-a-color-chart-for-lumberyard.md

 ---
-description: ' Create a color chart texture file to apply color grading changes to your game in &ALYlong;. '
+description: ' Create a color chart texture file to apply color grading changes to your game in Amazon Lumberyard. '
 title: Creating a Color Chart
 ---
 # Creating a Color Chart {#creating-a-color-chart-for-lumberyard}